leafclick/pgmig/README.md

     lein with-profile native do clean, test, uberjar

-## Build docker base image
+## Build Linux binary to be run locally

-To create the graal vm base image follow [base image README](graalvm/README.md) in the `graalvm/` subdirectory.
+If you have already [GraalVM CE](https://github.com/graalvm/graalvm-ce-builds/releases) installed and properly set `GRAAL_HOME`, `JAVA_HOME` and `PATH` you can try to build and run the native image locally.
+You need **Graal 20.1.0** release with [native-image](https://www.graalvm.org/docs/reference-manual/native-image/) to build and deploy `pgmig` successfully.

+From the project directory create the uberjar and run the `create-image.sh` helper script.

+    lein with-profile native do clean, test, uberjar ./create-image.sh target/uberjar/pgmig.jar

+You can use both `pgmig` command line options or environment variables when running it (env variables have the priority).

+    ./pgmig -h localhost -p 5432 -d pgmig -u pgmig -P pgmig -r samples/db/migrations pending

+Note that you need the same `.so` libraries that the native binary is linked to on the target machine.
+Also keep in mind that you might need to add `-Djava.library.path=<path-to-shared-libs>` as a `pgmig` option if it needs to load some libraries dynamically (including shared libraries from the JDK itself).

 ## Build docker image

-Once you have successfully built the base image you can create the migration runner image itself
+The docker image is based on the [GraalVM Community Edition Official Image](https://hub.docker.com/r/oracle/graalvm-ce/tags).
+Once you have successfully built the uberjar you can create the migration runner image itself

-    docker build -t leafclick/pgmig .
+    lein with-profile native do clean, test, uberjar docker build -t leafclick/pgmig .

 # Usage

-## Uberjar
+## Run uberjar with java

 To try out the basic functionality you can run the uberjar itself.
 To get help and available commands run